Ready to start making punch needle art? First, you’ll need to gather the best punch needle supplies and tools!

 If you have a worsted weight yarn that you want to use in a Regular size needle, try using two strands of yarn held together.
 I’ve even used tripled sock weight yarn!
 Feel free to experiment.

 The Best Frames for Punch Needle

-You’ll also need a frame to hold the backing fabric tight while you do your punching.
+An embroidery hoop or a wooden stretcher frame holes the foundation fabric taught while you punch the design.
 For punch needle rug hooking, your backing fabric needs to be stretched really tightly!